Incarnation (Christianity): Description and development of the traditional doctrine

 Incarnation refers to the act of a pre-existent divine person, the Son of God, in becoming a human being.
-While all Christians believed that Jesus was indeed the Unigenite Son of God, "the divinity of Christ was a theologically charged topic for the Early Church."
+While all Christians believed that Jesus was indeed the Son of God, "the divinity of Christ was a theologically charged topic for the Early Church."
 Debate on this subject occurred during the first four centuries of Christianity, involving Jewish Christians, Gnostics, followers of Arius of Alexandria, and adherents of Pope Alexander of Alexandria, among others.

 Ignatius of Antioch taught that "We have also as a Physician the Lord our God, Jesus the Christ, the only-begotten Son and Word, before time began, but who afterwards became also man, of Mary the virgin."
-Justin Martyr argued that the incarnate Word was pre-figured in Old Testament prophecies.
+Justin Martyr argued that the incarnate Word was prefigured in Old Testament prophecies.